Prime Video is losing one of the best war movies I've ever seen — and it's 94% on Rotten Tomatoes

 Orlando Sentinel's Jay Boyar also praised the cast: "The cast functions as an effective and believable unit.
 And Hanks gives a strong, increasingly solemn performance as its mysterious leader."

-Stream 'Saving Private Ryan' right now
+Stream 'Saving Private Ryan' on Prime Video now

 (Image credit: Alamy)

-Once you've watched "Saving Private Ryan" but sure to stream this thriller that just crashed Prime Video's top 10.
+Once you've watched "Saving Private Ryan" be sure to stream this thriller that just crashed Prime Video's top 10.
 You can also check out some of the best classic movies recently added to the streamer.

 More from Tom's Guide